Your Source for Aromatherapy and

 Atlas Cedarwood Oil Uses: Acne, arthritis, bronchitis, coughing, cystitis, dandruff, dermatitis, stress.
 [Julia Lawless, The Illustrated Encyclopedia of Essential Oils (Rockport, MA: Element Books, 1995), 56-67.]

-Essential Oil Safety by Robert Tisserand does not indicate any special precautions when using Atlas Cedarwood Oil.
-[Robert Tisserand, Essential Oil Safety (United Kingdom: Churchill Livingstone, 1995), 204.]
+Safety Information: Tisserand and Young do not indicate any special precautions when using Atlas Cedarwood Oil.
+Reading Tisserand and Young's full profile is recommended.
+[Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
+United Kingdom: Churchill Livingstone Elsevier, 2014), 237-238.]

 |Home|Aromatherapy Articles|Essential Oils|Carrier Oils|Hydrosols|Recipes|Books|Blog|Polls |Links|Featured Advertisers|